-Understanding how to evaluate a website's design effectively is an essential skill for marketers today.
+Understanding “how to evaluate a website design” effectively is an essential skill for marketers today.
 With many design elements and user experience considerations, understanding how to do so is crucial.

 The distinction between a successful website and an underperforming one often hinges on the ability to evaluate design comprehensively.
-Stay calm; this guide gives you insights into how to evaluate a website design.
+Stay calm; this guide gives you insights into how to evaluate a website design, including a practical website design analysis example to guide your review process.

 Table of contents: